The Wives and Girlfriends of Charles Bukowski

 The Los Angeles poet and author, Charles Bukowski wrote extensively about his relationships with women, love and sex during his lifetime, both in his poems and in his fiction.
 Despite accusations of misogyny and a late start to his romantic life, Bukowski had many partners and lovers, especially in late middle age.

-Later, many of his girlfriends found that they had been featured and often portrayed less than favorably in Bukowski's novel entitled, "Women".
+Later, many of his girlfriends discovered that they had been featured and often portrayed less than favorably in Bukowski's novel entitled, "Women".
 Some of Bukowski's wives and girlfriends played major life roles and creative muses, while others just had walk-on parts.

 Below is a list of the all most significant women in Bukowski’s life (excluding his mother and daughter) presented in the chronological order that he met them.